-Audio Interview, Playlists and Links
+Podcast, Playlists and Links

 YouTube video: Puccini, “O mio babbino caro” / Fleming · Marin · Berliner Philharmoniker

 You can listen to The Hub's audio interview with Emma and Spotify playlist by clicking on the links below.
 The interview includes the delightful sign-off treat of Emma impromptu singing Puccini's aria "O mio babbino caro".
+Thank you Emma!